 The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and the Group and to enable them to ensure that the financial statements comply with the Companies Act 2006.
 They are also responsible for safeguarding the assets of the Company and the Group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

 Results and dividends

-The profit for the year, after taxation, amounted to £436,295 (2020 - £80,740) of which £116,356 related to a credit on the amortisation of negative goodwill from the acquisition of Techskills Organisation.
+The profit for the year, after taxation, amounted to £498,044 (2021 - £436,295).

 Directors

 The directors who served during the year were: